roboticaml/roboticaml.github.io/posts/completeness-of-vision.md

 ## Application and API Integration
 A quality-first approach to software engineering, with unwavering attention to SOLID principles and test-driven development, are applied using bespoke agile frameworks, developed specifically to suit the needs of your project.
-Robotica offers utilises world-class expertise from industry leaders to deliver integrations iteratively to release value soon and often, maximising ROI and minimising your risk.
+Robotica utilises world-class expertise from industry leaders to deliver integrations iteratively to release value soon and often, maximising ROI and minimising your risk.

 ## Model Monitoring and Management